Frequently Asked Questions

 What is a Triage Nurse?

 A triage nurse differentiates the urgent and less-urgent cases by assessing the patients' symptoms.
-In order to evaluate the seriousness of an illness or injury, the triage nurse will ask basic personal and health questions, take vital signs (i.e., pulse, blood pressure, temperature and respirations) and will then perform a brief physical assessment.
+In order to evaluate the seriousness of an illness or injury, the triage nurse will ask basic personal and health questions, take vital signs (i.e., pulse, blood pressure, temperature and respirations).

 What Happens When the Triage Nurse is Finished?

 If the illness or injury requires immediate attention, the patient will be taken to the treatment area right away.
-If the illness or injury is less severe, you will be asked to have a seat until you are called to registration.
+If the illness or injury is less severe, you will be asked to have a seat until a treatment area is available.

 What is the Purpose of Registration?